 How do robotic arms work?
-A comprehensive guide
+A comprehensive 2025 guide

 An introduction to robotic arms

 First, what is a robotic arm?
 Think about your own arm.
 What can it do?
 It can bend, grasp objects (with the help of your hand), lift things, and move objects.
-The tasks performed by robot arms are not all that different, although they tend to be more efficient.
+The jobs performed by robot arms are not all that different, although they tend to be more efficient.

-Robotic arms also use an "end-effector", a specialized tool attached to their wrist for interacting with materials and completing tasks.
+• Robotic arms also use an "end-effector": A specialized tool attached to their wrist for interacting with materials and completing jobs.
 It could be a gripper, welding torch, cutter, sprayer, or drill.
-What kind of end-effector the robotic arm will have will depend on the task.
+What kind of end-effector the robotic arm will have will depend on the job.

 1. Joints and actuators: These are the moving parts of the robot.
 Think of them as the robot's joints that can bend or turn.
 They are pushed or pulled by mechanisms called actuators, which can be powered by electricity, air (pneumatic), or liquids (hydraulic).